AnuKritiW/pipeline-project-AnuKritiW/README.md

 # PiPeline - a companion e-ink display to assist artists

 `PiPeline` is a lightweight, always-on companion display designed to support artists and technical directors during production workflows.
-It provides real-time system statistics to help quickly identify compute-heavy bottlenecks, alongside a customizable reference image display.
-By offering critical information and visual guidance at a glance, `PiPeline` enhances studio efficiency without disrupting the artist's main workspace.
+It provides **real-time system statistics** to help quickly **identify compute-heavy bottlenecks**, alongside a customizable **reference image display**.
+It also includes a proof of concept **Render Farm Status Monitor**.
+By offering critical information and visual guidance at a glance, `PiPeline` **enhances studio efficiency without disrupting the artist's main workspace**.

-The system is designed with flexibility in mind, allowing new profiles — such as render farm monitors or task-specific dashboards — to be easily added by pipeline engineers as production needs evolve.
+The system is designed with flexibility in mind, allowing new profiles — such as task-specific dashboards or free-text notes — to be easily added by pipeline engineers as production needs evolve.

 **Demo found [here](https://youtu.be/Pn5R1bDJlVw)**